Igalia/webkit-container-sdk/README.md

 2. READY!

+### Firstrun script

+Since you will be regularly re-creating containers there is support for automatically running a script after each container is created.
+You can do this by making a `.wkdev-firstrun` script in the directory you specify as your SDK home (`${HOME}/wkdev-home` by default).
+This script runs as your user but has permissions to use `sudo` to install packages for example.

 ### Building third-party libraries

 As the container is a normal Ubuntu installation there are many ways to install custom libraries